angular/quickstart/README.md

 ### Unit Tests

 1. TypeScript unit-tests are usually in the `src/app` folder.
 Their filenames must end in `.spec.ts`.
 Look for the example in `src/app/app.component.spec.ts`.
-Add as many `.spec.ts` files as you wish.
-We configured Karma to find them.
+Add as many `.spec.ts` files as you wish&mdash;we configured Karma to find them.
 1. Run Unit tests with `npm test`.
 The command first compiles the application, then simultaneously re-compiles and runs the karma test-runner.
 Both the compiler and Karma watch for (different) file changes.
 1. Shut it down manually with `Ctrl-C`.
 1. Test-runner output appears in the terminal window.
 We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
 Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (`Ctrl-C`) and restart it.
 No worries&mdash;it is pretty quick.

 ### End-to-End Tests

 1. End-to-end (E2E) tests are in the `e2e` directory, side by side with the `src` folder.
 Their filenames must end in `.e2e-spec.ts`.
 Look for the example `e2e/app.e2e-spec.ts`.
-Add as many `.e2e-spec.js` files as you wish (although one usually suffices for small projects).
-We configured Protractor to find them.
+Add as many `.e2e-spec.js` files as you wish (although one usually suffices for small projects)&mdash;we configured Protractor to find them.
 1. Thereafter, run the E2E tests with `npm run e2e`.
 This command first compiles, then simultaneously starts the `lite-server` at `localhost:8080` and launches Protractor.
 1. The pass or fail test results appear at the bottom of the terminal window.
 A custom reporter (see `protractor.config.js`) generates a  `./_test-output/protractor-results.txt` file which is easier to read; this file is excluded from source control.